YOCKOW/ySwiftExtensions/README.md

-# What is `SwiftExtensions`?
+# What is `ySwiftExtensions`?

-`SwiftExtensions` will provide some extensions of Swift Standard Library.
+`ySwiftExtensions` will provide some extensions of Swift Standard Library.
 It was originally written as a part of [SwiftCGIResponder](https://github.com/YOCKOW/SwiftCGIResponder), and is intended to be used by it.